MichaelARestrepoross/Game-Store/README.md

 ### Store functions list:
 ---------------------------
-1. create (gameName,Released,age_rating): Creates a game in the store with a user inputed Name, a random id 4 long, true or fasle for realesed and A age rating.
+1. createGame (gameName,Released,age_rating): Creates a game in the store with a user inputed Name, a random id 4 long, true or fasle for realesed and A age rating.

-to use: npm run "game Name here" true M
+to use: npm run createGame "game Name here" true M

 2. deleteGame (id): Searches through the store to remove the game from the store/ shelves.
 Will not remove games a customer already put in the cart.